MailTape/MailTape-v1/_posts/2017-06-11-Gorgeous-Bully.md

 _Inès_: **"**I have a love/hate relationship with summer, so I was drawn to this song's title.
 But it's not only liking a title here.
 The DIY side, the sweet notes on the organ, the slow singing, the melancholic voice... all of this feels like an optimistic representation of shitty summers.**"**

 + ## Aldous RH - Feelin Blue
+_Inès_: **"**Another great Mancunian artist here.
+Aldous RH always creates groovy tunes, and "Feelin Blue", his latest release, is no exception.
+A catchy, dreamy and summery track.
+Heartache has never sounded so sweet.
-_Inès_: **"**Manchester is filled with amazing artists, and Aldous RH is no exception.
+Manchester is filled with amazing artists, and Aldous RH is no exception.
 Always creating groovy tunes, "Feelin Blue" is his latest release: a catchy, dreamy and summery track.
 Heartache has never sounded so sweet.**"**

 <p id="outroduction">That’s all folks!
 Thanks to [Gorgeous Bully](https://www.facebook.com/gorgeousbullyband/ "Facebook") for their participation, and [Camille Célestin](http://www.slipontherock.com/ "Website") for the illustration.
 Have a dreamy Sunday! </p>